 - not owning own home

-- a single-parent family
+- a single-parent family less living space

-- no access to a telephone
+- no access to a car

 Such an analysis provides a useful measure of social and material deprivation, but measures geographic areas of deprivation, not individuals or families, and identifies poorer communities rather than ranking society in the way that class does.